Integralist/integralist.co.uk/content/posts/golang-reverse-proxy.md

 Next, we change the request path to the origin.
 What we do is ensure the path we request from the origin is whatever the base origin path is + the requested path (i.e. not just directing the request to the root/entrypoint of the origin).

-In our example, our origin's path is just `/` where as the client will be requesting things like `/foo` and `/bar/baz`, so these would be appended to the origin's defined `/`.
+In our example, our origin's path is just `/` whereas the client will be requesting things like `/foo` and `/bar/baz`, so these would be appended to the origin's defined `/`.
 But we also make sure that when joining the origin's path with the incoming request path, that we avoid double slashes in the middle.

 Lastly, we ensure that any trailing slash is removed as well: